danush02/Machine-Learning/README.md

 |🐍 Python|🔬 Analytics|⚙️ Machine Learning|

-This repository includes collections of Machine Learning Model and projects done using ML.
+This repository includes collection of Machine Learning Model and projects done using ML.